simonchen/davfs2/README.md

 # ./configure

-## adding --static --enable-static --enable-static=yes --disable-shared for the complation for all libs.
+## adding --static --enable-static --enable-static=yes --disable-shared for the compliation for all libs.

 ##force-linking with zlib , libm.so, but the version standard library is a problem.
 ```